May 17, 1955

 He was nominated for the CableACE Award for Best Actor in a Dramatic Series for his role as Billy DeLuca in HBO horror anthology television series Tales from the Crypt (1993), in episode "People Who Live in Brass Hearses".

-He was nominated for two Golden Globe Awards and three Satellite Awards for Best Actor – Television Series Drama for his role as Bill Henrickson in HBO drama series Big Love (2006-2011).
+He was nominated for two Golden Globe Awards for Best Actor – Television Series Drama and three Satellite Awards for Best Actor – Television Series Drama for his role as Bill Henrickson in HBO drama series Big Love (2006-2011).

-He was nominated for a Primetime Emmy Award and a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie for his role as Randolph McCoy in History Channel Western television miniseries Hatfields & McCoys (2012).
+He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Television Movie or Miniseries for his role as Randolph McCoy in History Channel Western television miniseries Hatfields & McCoys (2012).

-The Atlanta Child Murders (1985) CBS miniseries in role as Campbell
+The Atlanta Child Murders (1985) CBS - Campbell

-Texas Rising (2015) History Channel miniseries in role as Sam Houston
+Texas Rising (2015) History Channel - Sam Houston

-Training Day (2017) CBS crime thriller series in role as Detective Frank Roarke
+Training Day (2017) CBS - Detective Frank Roarke

 Graduated from Arlington Heights High School in Fort Worth in 1973.